rkarabut/udp-broadcast-tunnel/README.md

 You will need Npcap dlls also available at https://nmap.org/npcap/#download (take note of the licensing terms).

-Run once on the clients without arguments to find out the interface names, then run with the interface used by Windows for UDP broadcast (the one with the lowest metric if not specified in the game options itself), also passing the port used by the game lobby and the IP addresses of other players:
+Run once on the clients without arguments to find out the interface names, then run with the interface used by Windows for UDP broadcast (the one with the lowest metric if not specified in the game options itself, please check [here](http://ratmirkarabut.com/articles/setting-up-openvpn-server-for-torchlight-2/) for details), also passing the port used by the game lobby and the IP addresses of other players:

 ```
 udp-broadcast-tunnel.exe 3 4549 10.8.0.2,10.8.0.3,10.8.0.4